 7. Carefully monitor the relationship between yourself and those with whom a close and trusting alliance has been built.
 Therapeutic miscalculations can result in intense client-therapist dynamics leading to unanticipated outcomes.
 The mishandling of transference by therapists has been identified as a cause of client crises.
 Gaining information about clients’ spiritual beliefs early on is also advised.
 Those undergoing a severe loss or other difficult life situation may also experience a spiritual crisis, and the therapist who understands a deeper meaning of a client’s despair is better positioned to respond effectively (Cunningham, 2000).

 8. Never rely solely on your memory.
-Carefully document any crisis event, including the decisions you made and your rationale for making them.
+Carefully document any crisis or behavioral emergency event, including the decisions you made and your rationale for making them.
 Detailed records will greatly assist you, and possibly your clients, should the event later require a formal review.

 We have discussed crises and emergencies that happen to clients and their families.
 However, therapists can also experience calamities with little time to make adjustments for their clients and other professional commitments.
 The therapist who, for example, falls acutely ill must deal with revised session scheduling, how much to disclose to clients, and how clients should be referred if it becomes necessary to interrupt services (Kahn, 2003).
 Juggling unwelcome revisions may become even more difficult depending on the reason for making them.

-The client felt increasingly irritated as her counselor, Di Verted, L.M.H.C., became unresponsive and distracted during the session.
+The client felt increasingly irritated as her therapist became unresponsive and distracted during the session.
 The client finally snorted, “I feel like you are not paying any attention to what I am trying to tell you, and it upsets me because my husband forgot my birthday again, and you don’t seem to care.”
-Ms. Verted apologized and haltingly disclosed that her three year-old granddaughter had drowned in the family swimming pool a few days before.
+The therapist apologized and haltingly disclosed that her three year-old granddaughter had drowned in the family swimming pool a few days before.
 The stunned client expressed sympathy, got up, and left.

-This course is mostly about the ethical obligations of mental health professionals in their own work with clients.
-However, we also have some responsibility to watch out for each other.
+This course is mostly about the ethical obligations of therapists in their own work with clients.
+However, mental health professions remain strong when its members take action when the unethical behavior of others is observed.
 Unethical activity often persists, totally unchecked, unless someone takes notice and intervenes.
-Observing or learning of an ethically questionable act constitutes the front-line opportunity for a corrective intervention.
-Action can be taken directly by confronting the colleague, or indirectly in the form of advising clients or others on how to proceed with concerns about another mental health professional’s actions.
-Alternatively, one can refer a case to an appropriate ethics committee or a state licensing board.
+Action can be taken directly by confronting the colleague and perhaps working though a solution, or indirectly in the form of advising clients or others on how to proceed with concerns about another mental health professional’s actions.
+Alternatively, one can refer incidents to an appropriate ethics committee or a state licensing board.

 We understand that confronting another person for a distasteful reason raises a range of emotions: anxiety, fear of an unknown response and outcome, and so on.
 The urge to flee from such responsibility is, sadly, also understandable.
 In group practice, treatment centers, or research settings, one might feel reluctant to appear disloyal by complaining about a colleague.
 Conflicting feelings between a perceived duty to take action and wanting to maintain a protective stance towards a colleague are a common source of reticence to get involved.
 It is also tempting to rationalize that that someone else will deal with it (“bystander apathy”) or that the matter is not serious enough for concern.
 It is all too easy to procrastinate until the matter no longer seems relevant, especially if the evidence seems the least bit ambiguous, as it often is.
 Another source of resistance is a fear of retaliation, especially if the individual already seems menacing or is of a higher professional status.
 Knowledge of the often-publicized fate of whistleblowers ending up as targeted themselves may often explain why observers choose to remain silent.

 However, most cases receiving media attention involve high-profile reporting to outside agencies.
-We know less about the gentler, behind-the-scenes interventions that mental health colleagues undertake to play their part in maintaining the public’s trust in their professions.
 One of the very attractive features of informal peer monitoring is that when it works out well, two goals can be met simultaneously – a problem is solved, and a colleague may have been saved from scrutiny by a more formal (and onerous) correctional forum.
 Our own recent research on responses to observations of scientific misconduct suggests that such direct interventions are often successful (Keith-Spiegel, Koocher, & Sieber, 2010).

 We must also note that the organizational culture in which one works – be it a community clinic, managed care organization, hospital or educational institution – plays a significant role in determining how an intervention will play out.
 Conflicts are unlikely to arise when the integrity of the employer parallels ethical guidelines, and employees feel confident that their decisions will be supported up the line.
 Dilemmas can prove problematic, however, when an employer’s policy does not support or seems contradictory to general moral principles, professional ethics codes, and one’s own moral commitments.

-A counselor in a community agency complained to the agency manager that Lucy Lips, Ph.D., often divulged intimate details about her clients, using their real names, in the coffee lounge.
+A counselor in a community agency complained to the agency manager that often divulged intimate details about her clients, using their real names, in the coffee lounge.
 The manager replied, “Don’t be so critical.
 We all work here and what these people don’t know won’t hurt them.”